Frequently asked questions

 Replies by Martina Levey, owner, translator and interpreter of English and Czech

-The standard turnaround time for a translation of up to 8 pages is two days.
-For example, if we receive a text of six pages on Wednesday, the translation will be ready by Friday.
-We will be happy to advise you the time for longer or rush translations at an additional cost.
-We will find out the possibilities and solutions.
+The standard turnaround time for a translation of about 10 pages is two days.
+For example, if we receive a text of six pages on a Wednesday, the translation will be ready by Friday.
+We’re always happy to advise with longer translations or rush projects.

 It is customary to charge for translations according to the translated text, but we can agree another method.
 It is not a problem to set the price according to the length of the original in advance, but the translator must keep in mind how the length of the text varies from language to Language, e.g. French or Spanish translations are generally about 15% longer than the Czech original; German is about 20% longer.